 At the same time, accelerated by the pandemic, the use of digital banking increases in a steadily high pace reaching 58% in 2021, while penetration of digital banking services is higher than 60%.
 To capitalize on this trend, India launches 75 digital banking units across the rural areas of the country to include and help the unbanked population, with their day to day banking transactions.
 These units, although from brick-and-mortar, are equipped with tablets and internet services, as a short-term solution of building trust through a more familiar “traditional” structure and onboard new clients who, in normal circumstances wouldn’t have the means to engage with the local banks via technology.

 Consequently, digital banks and their provided benefits for both clients and the banking industry, have attracted the attention, and dominated the go-to market strategies over the last years.
+How to create your own digital bank from scratch then?

 If not now, then when?